Book a fit call

-Independent infrastructure and security advisory for small and mid-sized businesses that already have IT support, but need senior judgment for high-stakes decisions.
-Fixed-scope, written deliverables, and a clean end to each engagement.
+Fixed-scope infrastructure and security reviews for small and mid-sized businesses that already have IT — but don't fully trust it.

 Built on hands-on work stabilizing production environments in finance, healthcare, and logistics under regulatory and audit scrutiny.